LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 The 3D fullsphere sensor \ref{Full-Sphere_sensor_implementation_using_two_Nema17_stepper_motors_in_a_polar_coordinate_system.png} offers the possibility to create a 3D map of the inserted magnet.

 The graphic \ref{3D_plot_of_an_N45_12x12x12_magnet_using_the_3D_fullsphere_sensor.png} shows the visualisation of such a scan in the form of a spherical 3D map.
-On the sphere is the magnetic field strength, which was detected by the sensor at the position.
+On the sphere is the magnetic field strength, which is detected by the sensor at the position.
 The transition from a fully positive field strength (red) to a negative field strength (blue) is clearly recognisable and corresponds to the orientation of the magnet in the holder.

 The magnet sensor is mounted on a movable arm, which can move 180 degrees around the magnet on one axis.
 In order to be able to map the full sphere, the magnet is mounted on a turntable.
 This permits the manipulator to move a polar coordinate system.

 %%3D_plot_of_an_N45_12x12x12_magnet_using_the_3D_fullsphere_sensor.png%%

-As the magnets in the motors, as with the screws used in the 1D sensor, can influence the measurements of the magnetic field sensor, the distance between these components and the sensor or magnets was increased.
+As the magnets in the motors, as with the screws used in the 1D sensor, can influence the measurements of the magnetic field sensor, the distance between these components and the sensor or magnets is increased.
 The turntable and its drive motor are connected to each other via a belt.

-On the electrical side, it also consists of a *SKR-Pico* stepper motor controller, together with the *TLV493D* magnetic field sensor.
+On the electrical side, consists of a *SKR-Pico* stepper motor controller on the one hand side and a *TLV493D* magnetic field sensor on the other hand side.
-This was chosen because of its larger measuring range and can therefore be used more universally without having to change the sensor of the arm.
+This is chosen because of its larger measuring range and can therefore be used more universally without having to change the sensor of the arm.

 ### Integration of an Industry-Teslameter